 6. Stop at a Pasticceria

 Erice is renowned for its delicious almond pastries, proudly displayed in the windows of various pasticcerie.
-These incredible treats are a must-try when exploring the medieval alleyways of town full of little snack and souvenir shops.
-Relax, savor a drink and sweet, and look out over the panoramic views from one of the little cafes.
+These are incredible treats!
+We bought a few while exploring the town’s medieval alleyways, full of little souvenir shops.
+Relax, savor a drink and something sweet, and take in the panoramic views from one of the cafes.

 Did you know?
 Almonds play a significant role in Sicilian desserts such as Bocconcini (almond bites) and Cassata Siciliana.
 However, there’s much more to try, like the Genovesi, which is a ricotta-filled Sicilian pastry.